danidiaz/aprobar/README.md

 the underlying persistence mechanism (this was brought about because I was undecided for a while between Monogoose & Waterline).

-One consequence of this approach is that it becomes the model's responsability to generate and assign globally unique identifiers (GUIDs) instead of delegating the task to the persistence layer.
+One consequence of this approach is that it becomes the model's responsibility to generate and assign globally unique identifiers (GUIDs) instead of delegating the task to the persistence layer.